Singapore Conference 2026

 DELEGATION SIZES

 The minimum and maximum limits on delegation size must be followed based on the type of delegation.
-The table of delegations (pages 6 & 7 of Handbook) outlines the possible delegate allocations.
+The table of delegations outlines the possible delegate allocations.
 The size allowed for each delegation type varies, as detailed below: MIN MAX

 SC AND ECOSOC